rafiparvez/ReceiptRecognizer/README.md

 # Receipt Classifier in Python
 - - - -

 This application recognizes whether a receipt belongs to a specific store (Walmart).
-It pre-processes image using OpenCV python library cv2, extracts the text from processed image and then uses supervised SVC (Support Vector Classifier) model to classify test receipts.
+It pre-processes image using OpenCV python library cv2, extracts the text from processed image using Tesseract and then uses supervised SVC (Support Vector Classifier) model to classify test receipts.

 - - - -